-Alas, once we entered the card, we discovered we can’t get more than 800 kwacha from the machine per day which is only ZAR 989.47 (US $80.82).
+Once we entered the card, Alas, we discovered we couldn’t get more than 800 kwacha from the machine per day, which is only ZAR 989.47 (US $80.82).
 We’d have to find another seven ATMs to use to get enough cash to pay Chris.
 Now, we had a measly 800 kwacha.

 |At this point, we weren’t too wet.
 Future photos will show us soaked to the gills.|

 We later discovered that ATMs in Zambia don’t dispense large sums of cash due to security reasons.
-We’d encountered this same scenario while we were in Buenos Aires, where we could hardly get any cash at one time.
+We’d encountered this exact scenario while we were in Buenos Aires, where we could hardly get any money at one time.
 This has nothing to do with our bank or our card.
-It’s predicated by the ATM and the banks decisions.
+It’s predicted by the ATM and the bank’s decisions.